Joe Murray (animator): Camp Lazlo

 Murray decided to return to television cartooning, this time selling his work to Cartoon Network Studios.
 In 2005, he produced a pilot for the cartoon Camp Lazlo, which was picked up for a 13-episode first season and ran for five seasons, with production ending in November 2007.

 On September 8, 2007, the TV movie Where's Lazlo? won an Emmy for Outstanding Animated Program (For an Hour or More).
 During the production of Camp Lazlo, Murray underwent a divorce.

-Post-Camp Lazlo
+Recent work

 Once production finished for Camp Lazlo, and the final episodes were delivered, Murray developed a new television series.
 While he is working out details about production and distribution, he has started work on his next independent film project, Fish Head, and publishing Creating Animated Cartoons with Character, a book on creating and producing an animated TV series, and working on producing a new short series, entitled Frog in a Suit for his web network; KaboingTV.

-Murray also worked on the hour-long Rocko TV special Rocko's Modern Life: Static Cling, which premiered on Netflix August 9, 2019.

-KaboingTV

-Murray is currently planning to develop KaboingTV, a web network entirely dedicated to cartoons.
-On April 20, 2010, Murray launched a donation drive on Kickstarter to fund the project, he required $16,800 by June 5 to reach the total funding amount for his project; otherwise, it would be cancelled.
-The project surpassed the amount of funding needed, and Murray is currently developing the next Frog in a Suit episodes.
-KaboingTV premiered in March 11, 2011.
+On April 20, 2010, Murray launched a donation drive on Kickstarter to fund the project, KaboingTV, a web network entirely dedicated to cartoons.
+By June 5, the project surpassed its goal of $16,800 and Murray developed episodes of his Frog in a Suit series for the platform.
+KaboingTV premiered on March 11, 2011.